MLi1104/Posenet-Posture-Correction/README.md

 After creating the dataset on your local computer, zip the file and send it to your Jetson Nano via this command:

+`scp <address of where the dataset is stored on your host machine> <nvidia username>@<IP address>:/home/nvidia/<project directory>

 ### Annotating the Dataset with Posenet

-On your Jetson Nano, go to the ~/jsdfjsldfkj .
+On your Jetson Nano, go to your project directory.
 You should see the zip file there.

 Unzip the zip file and you should get a replica of your dataset on your host machine.
+You can create a directory "data" to store your dataset or keep it in the project folder.

+Next, head to this directory: **jetson-inference/build/aarch64/bin** and look inside.
+You should see the numerous pre-trained networks available on your jetson nano.
+We are going to be using posenet.py.

+Pass your entire dataset into posenet by typing this command:

+`./posenet.py "<directory address of dataset>" ~/jetson-inference/python/training/classification/data/`

+This will make sure that every photo in the dataset is annotated in posenet and that the resulting dataset would end up in this **jetson-inference/python/training/classification/data** directory.

-Just to double check that posenet did its job correctly, scp your dataset back to your host machine and double check if your images are nicely annotated.
-Your images should look something like this
+If you want to double check that posenet did its job correctly, scp your dataset back to your host machine and double check if your images are nicely annotated.
+You will use the same scp format as previously listed and put your nano directory address before where you want your dataset to end up in the host machine

+Your posenet-annotated image should look something like this:

+### Retraining Imagenet with Annotated Dataset

+Change directories into **jetson-inference/python/training/classification/data**

+You should see your annotated dataset there.

+Go back to the jetson-inference folder, run `./docker/run.sh` to run the docker container.

+Now head back to jetson-inference/python/training/classification in the docker container.

+To retrain the network with your data, run this command:

+`python3 train.py --model-dir=data/<dataset name>`

+The model would likely take a very long time to train, depending on how large your dataset is.

 ### The Program

-1. Make sure your Jetson Nano board is set up and ready to operate in headless mode.
-For further instructions, visit Nvidia's helpful Github page:
-2. ssh into your nano with ssh <username>@<IP Address> and password
-3. Next, create a project directory and name it something useful <d

 [View a video explanation here](video link)